This website and blog does not provide medical advice, diagnosis or treatment. Read full disclaimer.

 It’s super easy to get in the habit of checking ALL OF THE TIME!
 The Libre reading does update every 1 minute, BUT it takes longer than a minute for your body to absorb the sugar you just ate!

 When experiencing low blood glucose, I’d encourage you to follow a protocol.
 The treatment for low blood glucose is to eat something with SUGAR in it.
 Juice, soda, or candy are a few things that usually work fast.
 The typical recommended amount to eat is 15 grams of sugar.
-However, if the Libre says that you are low and going STRAIGHT DOWN, then double that amount (at least).
+However, this amount should be personalized depending on your experience and the rate of change.
 Then WAIT 15 minutes before checking your blood glucose again.
 It takes TIME for your glucose to rise.
 Checking too frequently may just make you anxious that the sweet stuff you ate isn’t working.
 It probably is working but just needs TIME before it will cause the interstitial fluid’s glucose to rise.

 The Freestyle Libre sensor estimates the blood glucose level from sensing the interstitial fluid.
 After eating, it takes some time for the interstitial fluid glucose level to change.